Teichlab/scg_lib_structs/docs/source/epi/10x_scATAC-seq.md

 Sample02_S2_R3_001.fastq.gz
 ```

 We can safely ignore the `I1` files, but the naming here is really different from our normal usage.
 The `R1` files are good.
-The `R2` files here actually means `I2` in our normal usage.
-The `R3` files here actually means `R2` in our normal usage.
+The `R2` files here actually mean `I2` in our normal usage.
+The `R3` files here actually mean `R2` in our normal usage.
 Anyway, __DO NOT get confused__.

 ## Public Data